swojtyczka/swojtyczka/README.md

 ###

-<p align="left">I'm a third year student of Computer Science at the University of Wrocław.</p>
+<p align="left">I'm a final-year Computer Science student at the University of Wrocław, with a strong passion for algorithms, logic, and mathematical formalism.</p>

 ###